jfx2006/thunderbird-ci-docs/Emulating Taskcluster.md

 ## Podman vs Docker

 mach has buiilt in support for downloading and importing Docker images that Taskcluster has buiit into your local Docker instance.
 I'm using Podman lately on Ubuntu.
-With a rootless setup,
+With a rootless setup, you can (in theory) mount a source checkout on your host system in the container and not have messy privilege issues.